OzzyProjects/ip_domain_locator/README.md

 **there is only one rule : minimum one space between each token** or the parser will fail to treat expression.

+**Above one token or more, the logical expression has to be a single quotes string**

 +[Here is a non-exhaustive list of options that might be used to make your research more accurate :]

 --filter|-s [expression]  : filter based on complex logical expression to target only some domain names